-Join Justin Seeley for an in-depth discussion in this video Exploring Adobe Ink and Slide, part of Creating with Adobe's Line and Sketch Apps.
+Join Justin Seeley for an in-depth discussion in this video Exploring Adobe Ink and Slide, part of Learning Adobe's Line and Sketch Apps.

 Even though you can use any stylus you want, or even your finger with these applications that we're going to be talking about in this course, there are two hardware components that go along with these apps that make it super easy to use.
 They're called Adobe ink and slide.
 Let's start off by talking about Adobe ink, which is a blue tooth enabled stylus pen, that works with both of the applications we'll talk about in this course.
 The pen itself is actually really cool.
 It's metal in design and it features an ergonomic twist that fits really well in the hand.
 You can also see here that it has a one-button control making it super simple.